EB-5 Visa | U.S. Green Card For Investors | Application

 2. Qualified U.S. workers are U.S. citizens, green card holders and other persons with valid U.S. work authorization.

-• If the jobs are merely maintained, proof that the company was at risk must also be presented.
+• If the jobs are merely preserved, proof that the company was at risk must also be presented.

 1. Companies are considered at risk if they have recorded a net loss in the 12 or 24 months preceding the official date of receipt of the investor's petition by U.S. immigration authorities (priority date).